ksundaysky/hibernate-config-workshop/README.md

-# Hibernate - simple configuration - STAGE - 2
+# Hibernate - simple configuration - STAGE - 3

-Ok, so now we are done with db for a moment.

-Now we want to create java maven project to connect programmatically to our db.

-1. Add maven support for this project
-2. Import dependencies for hibernate and h2
+Maven project is ready, so we need to code something.

+First we need class which will be represented as a table in our db.
+Instance of this kinde of class is called POJO ( Plain Old Java Object )

+1. Create: Person class
+2. Every person must have pesel, name, surname and age. (pesel will be an id of the person)
-3. Try to build and run empty project
+3. Create 2 constructors, first with all parameters and second empty
+4. Create getters and setters for all fields in your class.